bitovi/academy/src/technology-consulting/6-building-rapport.md

 #### Exercise

-Disconnected Tasks: Your team feels that their daily tasks are not contributing to the overall project goals.
+**Disconnected tasks:** Your team feels that their daily tasks are not contributing to the overall project goals.
 How would you reconnect their efforts to the bigger picture?

-Measuring Success: Your client wants to understand the impact of your team’s work on their business goals.
+**Measuring success:** Your client wants to understand the impact of your team’s work on their business goals.
 How would you demonstrate this using metrics and KPIs?